shreya1475/AI-tax-assistant/README.md

 Although the project is not implemented yet, it is feasible because:
 - Google AI Studio provides easy-to-use tools for building the AI models needed for this solution.
 - The MERN stack is well-suited for developing a dynamic and responsive website.
-- Publicly available tax datasets can be used to train the AI models.
-- The team has the technical expertise to develop the website and AI models.

 ---